 In contrast to CC encoding, LDPC encoding uses larger packets to calculate checksums and can also recognize more bit errors.
 The improved ratio of payload to checksum data enables LDPC encoding to provide a higher data transfer rate.

 Physical WLAN parameters

-Here the physical WLAN parameters are set for assignment to the APs.
-The following parameters can be defined for each set of physical WLAN parameters:

-LANconfig: WLAN-Controller > Profiles > Physical WLAN parameters
+Here the physical WLAN parameters are set for assignment to the access points.
+For each set of physical WLAN parameters you can specify the following parameters under WLAN controller > Profiles > Physical WLAN parameters: